What Does It Mean To Be A Guide Dog Puppy Walker?

 We are immensely proud of our puppies, and we plan to raise guide dog puppies for many years to come.

-Posted on February 27, 2014, in behavioural conditioning, GDApupAnnie, GDApupFinley, GDApupKenzo, GDApupLennox, GDApupNimble, GDApupPatrick, GDApupRhody, GDApupVolt, GDApupWendel, puppies, puppy raising, puppy walking, SA Guide-dogs, training.
+Posted on February 27, 2014, in behavioural conditioning, GDApupAnnie, GDApupFinley, GDApupKenzo, GDApupLennox, GDApupNimble, GDApupPatrick, GDApupRhody, GDApupVolt, GDApupWendel, puppies, Puppy Raising, SA Guide-dogs, training.
 Bookmark the permalink.
 Comments Off on What Does It Mean To Be A Guide Dog Puppy Walker?.